-'Scores killed' in Egypt mosque attack
+Scores killed in Egypt mosque attack

-(CNN)At least 155 people were killed and another 120 injured in an attack on a mosque in Egypt's North Sinai region on Friday, Egyptian state-owned news outlets Nile TV and Masriya TV reported.
+(CNN)At least 184 people were killed and another 125 injured in an attack on a mosque in Egypt's North Sinai region on Friday, Egyptian state media reported, making it one of the deadliest attacks ever carried out against civilians in the province.

-After an explosion, gunmen who were waiting outside the mosque opened fire at worshipers as they fled Friday prayers, Ahram Online said.
+After at least two explosions, gunmen who were waiting outside the mosque opened fire at worshipers as they fled Friday prayers, state-owned Ahram Online said.

-The attack targeted Al Rawdah mosque in Bir Al-Abed, in the west of Arish province, Egyptian state-owned news agency MENA said.
+The attack targeted Al Rawdah mosque in Bir Al-Abed, in the west of Arish province, MENA said.

-The blast caused considerable damage to the mosque, Ahram Online said.
+The blasts from improvised explosive devices caused considerable damage to the mosque, Ahram Online said.

-Speaking to Masriya TV station, Egyptian health ministry spokesman Khalid Mujahid described the incident as a "terrorist attack."
+Speaking to state-run Masriya TV station, Egyptian health ministry spokesman Khalid Mujahid described the incident as a "terrorist attack."

 Egyptian President Abdel Fatah el-Sisi is meeting with a security committee to discuss repercussions of the attack, Masriya TV reported.
 The presidency has declared three days of national mourning.

+No one has yet claimed responsibility for the attack and there is no word yet on what happened to the militants involved.
+However, it bears the hallmarks of an attack by ISIS.

-Egyptian security forces have been battling militants in northern Sinai for several years.
-ISIS militants have in the past claimed responsibility for attacks in the area.
+Egyptian security forces face almost daily attacks from ISIS-aligned militants, whom they have been battling in northern Sinai for several years.
+However, Mosque attacks are relatively rare in Egypt.

+The town of Bir Al-Abed lies on the main highway running east across northern Sinai to the city of Al-Arish and on to Rafah and Gaza.

 This is a developing story.